Average analytic ranks of elliptic curves over number fields: Weighted geometry of numbers over number fields

 \section{Weighted geometry of numbers over number fields}

 Let $K$ be a number field.
-In this section we prove an asymptotic for the number of $K$-rational points with prescribed local conditions of bounded height on (weighted) affine spaces.
-For these asymptotic we give a power savings error term which is independent of the local conditions.
+In this section we prove asymptotics for the number of $K$-rational points of bounded height with prescribed local conditions on affine spaces with respect to a weighting.
+For these asymptotics we give a power savings error term which is independent of the local conditions.

-\subsection{o-minimal geometry}
+\subsection{O-minimal geometry}

-We briefly cover the basics of o-minimal geometry which will be needed in this paper.
-Let $m_\infty$ denote Lebesgue measure on $\R^n$.
+We briefly cover the basics of o-minimal geometry which will be needed in this article.
+A general reference for this subsection is \cite[\S 1]{vdD98}.
+Let $m_L$ denote Lebesgue measure on $\R^n$.